Minimum application requirements and prerequisites

 - BIOS 2110: Human Anatomy

 - HSV 2250: Growth, Development and Aging

-- OT 2020: Orientation to OT—OT 2020 is offered through WMU in an online format, and can either be completed before application, or can be in progress when the application is due.
+- OT 2020: Orientation to OT—OT 2020 is a three-credit course offered through WMU in an online format, and can either be completed before application, or can be in progress when the application is due.
 Applications are due Feb.
 1, so OT 2020 would have to be in progress during the spring semester at WMU.
 To register for OT 2020, you must first apply to WMU using the appropriate application.
 If you already have a bachelor's degree completed, please complete the graduate non-degree application.
 If you are currently enrolled as an undergraduate student at another institution, please complete the guest application.

 - Documented OT shadowing experience (minimum 20 hours total)—Please use the evaluation form located at the link below.